 The short road section to the second lane gives the Disco 2 another opportunity to show me how good it is.
 It’s the perfect combination of high driving position, torquey engine and flexible automatic transmission that does the trick.
 All I have to do is concentrate on the road that winds its way through the epic Dales scenery.

 The Wensleydale Creamery is an important milestone on the LRO Real World Test route, not least because of its delicious food.
-After my bacon and caramelised mushroom panini, its reputation remains totally intact.
+After my bacon and caramelised mushroom panini, its reputation is totally intact.

 Suitably fortified, I press on with the home run back through a surprisingly quiet Bradford.
 There’s still plenty of Friday-night traffic but it’s free-flowing and doesn’t cause us any hassle.
 Once on the M62 and heading east, the weather, which has been fantastic all day, finally lets go: we’re in the middle of a cloudburst.
 The wipers do a decent job of clearing the incessant, irritating road spray; and the climate control stops the interior steaming up.